|Business Rating:||4.4 / 5|

 An added perk: OPEN Savings is a nifty benefit that gives you an extra discount when you use your card at participating merchants.
 You can elect to get 5 percent savings or two rewards points per dollar on purchases from some of American Express’s featured partners, including FedEx, Hertz and HP.

-- You frequently travel and stay at Starwood hotels.
+- You frequently travel and stay at Starwood and Marriott hotels.

 - You’re trying to earn elite status in the Starwood Preferred Guest program.